Do a Little Bit of Good

 Bill Widener sums up one’s duty in life: “Do what you can, with what you’ve got, where you are.”

-In closing, here is an exercise from the ToDo Institute for Japanese Psychology which helps us put these words into action.
+In closing, here is an exercise from the ToDo Institute for Japanese Psychology, which helps us put these words into action.
 It’s a simple yet transformational practice.

 “Ask someone you know what you can do for them today.
 The purpose of this exercise is to make someone’s day a little more manageable or enjoyable or satisfying.
 Just something small and simple would be great.
-Maybe you could call a neighbor to see if you can pick something up for them at the food store, if you’ll be headed that way.
+Maybe you could call a neighbor to see if you can pick something up for them at the food store if you’ll be headed that way.
 If we all extended ourselves just a tiny bit, we would create an infusion of goodwill in the world today.
 We could use it, don’t you think?
 Even if the gestures are minor, the offer itself carries a lot of weight.”

-Let this be our theme for this opulent season of abundance: in addition to appreciating our richness and gifts, inner and outer, never taking our blessings for granted, let us do a little bit of good where and when we can.
+Let this be our theme for this opulent season of abundance: in addition to appreciating our richness and gifts, inner and outer, and and never taking our blessings for granted, let us do a little bit of good where and when we can.
 (It’s OK to do a lot of good too :-)!)

 Lammas blessings, warm greetings, health and well-being,